White Rock, British Columbia: Modern history

 The modern history of White Rock is directly tied to the railway linking British Columbia to Washington state, which runs along the shore of Semiahmoo Bay to the border.
 The rail is currently owned by BNSF Railway and runs alongside the promenade at the beach.
 This was originally the Great Northern line, and it opened up White Rock and Crescent Beach to tourists from Vancouver and New Westminster in the early 1900s.
-The border crossing closest to White Rock (at Douglas, B.C., and Blaine, Washington) was officially opened in 1908, and the Peace Arch at the border crossing was constructed in the 1920s.
+The border crossing closest to White Rock (at Douglas, Surrey, and Blaine, Washington) was officially opened in 1908, and the Peace Arch at the border crossing was constructed in the 1920s.

 In 1913, the present railway station was opened, and the Fox and Hunter Shingle mill began operation.
 The Campbell River Mill also opened to the east, bringing a minor boom in the local economy.
 The now-famous pier was opened in 1914 to provide a deep-water mooring facility.

 In the 1950s, White Rock residents began to feel isolated from the then–District of Surrey, where development was being concentrated elsewhere, particularly in North Surrey and Cloverdale.
 On April 15, 1957, a special warrant from the Government of British Columbia created the City of White Rock within its present boundary.

 In the 1950s, Peace Arch Hospital opened and continues as a major employer in the city and health facility for the region.

 Development was concentrated near the waterfront until the 1960s and 1970s.
 Many small cliffside dwellings were affordable to those unable to pay the cost of living closer to Vancouver.
 White Rock gained a reputation for being a retirement centre, as it features the lowest rainfall in the Metro Vancouver region, while benefitting from the influence of the ocean, keeping both summers highs and winter lows bearable.

 The development of Highway 99 and the opening of the Deas Island Tunnel (now the George Massey Tunnel) created a second boom for the White Rock area, providing a more convenient commuter route to Vancouver.
 No longer dependent upon the railway, development crept up the hillside.
 In the 1980s, the City of Surrey designated South Surrey as a town centre comparable to Guildford, Cloverdale, and Newton.
 The Semiahmoo Mall opened in Surrey on the north side of 16 Avenue (the south side of which is North Bluff Road within White Rock).